WestDRI/wgpages/content/chapel2/chapel-03-ranges-and-arrays.md

   }
 ```

-The *iterand* is a statement that expresses an iteration; it could be a range `1..15`, for example. *index* is
+The `iterand` is a statement that expresses an iteration, e.g. it could be a range `1..15`. `index` is a
-a variable that exists only in the context of the for-loop, and that will be taking the different values
+variable that exists only in the context of the for-loop, and that will be taking the different values yielded
-yielded by the iterand.
-The code flows as follows: index takes the first value yielded by the iterand, and
+by the iterand.
+The code flows as follows: index takes the first value yielded by the iterand, and keeps it
-keeps it until all the instructions inside the curly brackets are executed one by one; then, index takes the
+until all the instructions inside the curly brackets are executed one by one; then, index takes the second
-second value yielded by the iterand, and keeps it until all the instructions are executed again.
-This pattern
+value yielded by the iterand, and keeps it until all the instructions are executed again.
+This pattern is
-is repeated until index takes all the different values exressed by the iterand.
+repeated until index takes all the different values exressed by the iterand.

 In our case we iterate both over all rows and all columns in the image to compute every pixel.
 This can be
 done with nested _for_ loops like this: